pag-iiitd/DocDependency/scripts/RQ2_scripts/README.md

 ## Getting functions changed between two commits (using ExtractCodeDocModularity):
 1. Execute the compiled ExtractCodeDocModularity.class by including the jars in the classpath, as in the command below.
     `> java -cp ".;./path/to/javaparser-core-3.14.3.jar;./path/to/org.json.simple-0.4.jar" ExtractCodeDocModularity`
-    For example: below project_jars folder is located in the "project_folder" itself.
+    For example: below project_jars folder is located in the 'project_folder' itself.
     `> java -cp ".;./project_jars/javaparser-core-3.14.3.jar;./project_jars/org.json.simple-0.4.jar" ExtractCodeDocModularity`
     OR
     Execute the ExtractCodeDocModularity.jar using the command below: